 Located only a three hour drive from Manila, Anilao is best known as the macro capital of the Philippines.
 And while Anilao does have sensational macro critter, it also has many colourful reefs that are worthy of wide-angle photography.
 Off Anilao divers can explore coral reefs and a number of wonderful muck sites, and recently blackwater diving has become popular.
 Some of the best dive sites include Secret Bay, Coconut Point, Betlehem, Twin Rocks, Bubble Point and Koala Point.
 All the typical Indo-Pacific critters are seen off Anilao, including special muck critters like flamboyant cuttlefish, mimic octopus, frogfish, snake eels, Bobbit worms and coconut octopus.BUCEO ANILAO BEACH & DIVE RESORT

 Located directly opposite Anilao, on the other side of the Verde Island Passage, Puerto Galera is a divers town with over fifty dive sites to explore.
 Off Puerto Galera divers can explore coral gardens, walls, scuttled ships and muck sites.
-Popular dive sites include the Sabang Wrecks, The Boulders, The Hill, Alma Jane, Monkey Beach and several sites off nearby Verde Island.
+Popular dive sites include the Sabang Wrecks, The Boulders, Secret Bay, Alma Jane, Monkey Beach and several sites off nearby Verde Island.
 These sites have a good mix of reef fish, muck critters and the occasional shark or turtle.LA LAGUNA BEACH CLUB & DIVE CENTRE

 Subic Bay is a destination for wreck divers, with this former navy base scattered with shipwrecks in shallow and deep water.
 Most of the wrecks are from World War II and include the cruiser USS New York, the cargo ships Oryoru Maru, Seian Maru and El Capitan, a landing craft utility, a landing ship tank and a dozen other ship and plane wrecks.
 Unfortunately Subic Bay has poor visibility at times, but the wrecks are fascinating to explore and most are populated by a good variety of marine life, including stingrays, cuttlefish, reef fish and nudibranchs.JOHAN'S BEACH & DIVE RESORT